97-year-old pianist, and last surviving pupil of Rachmaninov, has a landmark new album

 Former child prodigy and the last-living pupil of Sergei Rachmaninov, pianist Ruth Slenczynska celebrates her astonishing nine-decade long career with a new album.

 Listen to this article

-On Saturday January 15 2022, American pianist Ruth Slenczynska will celebrate her 97th birthday.
+On Saturday January 15 2022, American pianist Ruth Slenczynska celebrated her 97th birthday.

 At this landmark age, Slenczynska has achieved an astonishing nine-decade long career, having begun performing as a child prodigy in the 1920s.